-When you make an entry, such as income, expenses, and deductions, on your tax return, you have what is known as the burden of proof for them.
-You have to be able to prove that you are entitled to certain deductions and expenses in order to be eligible to take them as deductions.
+When you make an entry (e.g., income, expenses, and deductions) on your tax return, you have what is known as the burden of proof.
+You must be able to prove that you are entitled to certain deductions and expenses to be eligible to claim them.

 How do you establish proof?
-Through good record keeping, of course.
-If you have records substantiating those deductions and expenses, you have met your responsibilities to have the burden of proof for the IRS.
-Do not take deductions or claim income without having documentation substantiating that you have the burden of proof.
+Through good record keeping.
+If you have records substantiating those deductions and expenses, you have satisfied the burden of proof for the IRS.
+Do not take deductions or claim income without having documentation to supply as proof.

-The original paper documents should be kept with the ledgers where you record the transaction.
-As a backup, in case of fire or another disaster, each source document should be scanned into the correct computer file and be stored on a flash drive.
+The original paper documents should be kept with the ledgers where you recorded the transactions.
+In case of a fire or other disaster, each source document should be scanned into a computer file and stored on a flash drive.

 04EFT and Your Business Payments

 Technology is changing the way we operate our businesses.
-Instead of writing paper checks for transactions, often we use credit or debit cards or electronic funds transfer (EFT) to pay the bills.
+Instead of writing paper checks for transactions, we often use credit or debit cards or electronic funds transfer (EFT) to pay bills.
 How do we make sure that we have the proper source documents for the IRS under these circumstances?

 If you use either EFT or credit/debit cards, use the financial statements issued by your bank as source documents.
-For EFT, the statement must show the following: amount transferred, payees' name, and date the transfer was posted to the account by the financial institution.
-For credit/debit cards, the statement must show the following: amount charged, payees name, transaction date.
+For EFT, the statement must show the amount transferred, payees' name, and the date the transfer was posted to the account by the financial institution.
+For credit/debit cards, the statement must show the amount charged, payees name, and transaction date.

 Proof of payment on its own does not necessarily mean you are entitled to a tax deduction.
-Keep credit card slips and invoices to substantiate your claim to a deduction.
+Keep credit card slips and invoices to substantiate your claim of a deduction.

-Your daily and monthly cash receipts and cash disbursements worksheet are worth its weight in gold.
-Anything you missed in your accounting ledgers and journals, likely you can find it here.
+Your daily and monthly cash receipts and cash disbursements worksheets are worth their weight in gold.
+Anything you missed in your accounting ledgers and journals, you can likely find here.
 Again, you will need source documentation.
-Disbursements like expenses for telephone and internet service and for truck/auto expenses can be picked up here as possible tax deductions.
+Disbursements, such as expenses for telephone and internet service and for truck/auto expenses, can be picked up here as possible tax deductions.